 Why is breaking codependency so important for your mental health and the health of your relationship?
 To address this question, I want you to imagine you’re on a see-saw with your partner.
 But instead of the fun of swinging up in the air and the excitement of a ‘touchdown’ with a thud, what if you either stay stuck up in the air or remain grounded throughout?
 What if the positions never change?

-Well, obviously the see-saw wouldn’t be fun anymore.
+Well, the see-saw wouldn’t be fun anymore.
 In fact, after a while, it would feel painful and immensely boring too.
 Your legs would hurt, your fingers might feel sore and your heart would surely not feel the joy anymore.
-This is exactly what codependency in a relationship feels like – painful, lopsided, boring, unfair, and with no excitement whatsoever.
+This is exactly what codependency in a relationship feels like — painful, lopsided, boring, unfair, and with no excitement whatsoever.
 Codependent relationships are when one partner is always the “caretaker” and the other partner is forever the “taker”.
-Such relationships are dysfunctional and can become healthy only if the partners decide on breaking codependency.

-Codependency in relationships is a complex problem with research showing that its origin often stems from childhood experiences and dysfunctional families.
-To shed light on this complex relationship dynamic, Swaty Prakash, a communication coach with certification in Managing Emotions in Times of Uncertainty and Stress from Yale University and a PG Diploma in Counseling and Family Therapy, writes about the signs and symptoms of codependent relationships, and the steps to breaking free o
+While there is no denying that such relationships are dysfunctional, they can become healthy if the partners decide they have to work toward overcoming codependency.
+To shed light on this complex relationship dynamic, Swaty Prakash, a communication coach with certification in Managing Emotions in Times of Uncertainty and Stress from Yale University and a PG Diploma in Counseling and Family Therapy, writes about the signs of codependency and how to overcome codependency in relationships.

 Such codependent symptoms are often seen in relationships involving people with drug or alcohol addiction.
 A partner with addictive behavior looks fragile, and the other partner feels responsible for their well-being.
 They brush aside their own needs and start piecing together the one who’s broken.
 It all looks healthy and with good intentions in the beginning.
 This, however, changes soon when the caretaker’s own needs start to fade, and becomes a one-sided relationship.

 Research that compared wives of addicts with normal women found that the former showed more agreeability and adapted more for marital stability than their counterparts in normal marital bonds.
-In short, the meaning of codependency boils down to a lop-sided relationship where one partner becomes practically invisible.
+In short, the codependency meaning boils down to a lop-sided relationship where one partner becomes practically invisible.

-Codependent behavior doesn’t stem in a vacuum.
+Codependent tendencies don’t emerge in a vacuum.
 A lot of people who show signs of codependency have grown up in families where one or both parents either have drug or alcohol addiction or are missing due to other reasons.
 They could be busy making ends meet, suffering from severe mental or physical health issues, fighting addictions and substance abuse issues, or something else that took most of their time.
 Children in such dysfunctional families often grow up walking on eggshells, neglecting their own care, and instead taking care of others’ needs to feel wanted and worthy.

-More often than not, children with parent(s) who had issues with substance abuse or were alcohol-addicted grow up with codependent behavior patterns.
+More often than not, children with parent(s) who had issues with substance abuse or were alcohol-addicted grow up to exhibit codependent behaviors.
 Even as children, they would feel responsible for their parent’s actions.
-Quite early in life, they had learned that to placate their angry parents, they needed to either be the enabler of their addiction, their punching bags or become invisible.
-This fear of being abused, neglected, or not loved remains rooted in them even as adults, and they often don’t have a clue about how to break codependency habits.
+Quite early in life, they had learned that to placate their angry parents, they needed to either be the enabler of their addiction, their punching bags, or become invisible.
+This fear of being abused, neglected, or not loved remains rooted in them even as adults, and they often don’t have a clue about where to begin breaking codependency.

 Related Reading: 8 Relationship Problems You Can Face If You Had Toxic Parents

-People with an anxious attachment style are often needy and with low self-esteem.
+People with an anxious attachment style are often needy and with low self-esteem, which is why codependency and anxiety often go hand-in-hand.
 Studies suggest that people with this attachment style live with a fear of abandonment and often feel that they are unworthy of love.
 They become the caretakers to feel worthy and important in the relationship.

 On the other hand, those with an avoidant attachment style are individuals who score high on self-esteem but quite low on emotional quotient.
 They feel uncomfortable with too much intimacy and are almost always ready with an exit plan.
 Ironically, the ones with an exit plan usually hold the reins of the relationship while the anxious ones always let the others control them.

-Oftentimes, much before the partners, people around them sense this skewed power dynamics in a codependent relationship.
+Oftentimes, much before the partners, people around them sense the skewed power dynamics rooted in codependent attachment.
 It is only when the caregiver is exhausted and feels empty that they realize that they are in an unhealthy relationship and think of breaking codependency.
-Here are a few signs to look for if you are in a codependent relationship.
+If you’ve ever wondered, “Am I codependent?”, it’s vital to be aware of the potential red flags.
+Here are a few signs of codependency to look for:

 1. There is a lack of genuine communication

-In a codependent relationship, the caregiver is often a people pleaser.
+In codependent couples, the caregiver is often a people pleaser.
 They feel compelled to say things to placate or please their partner.
 On the other hand, the taker is always on the defensive and never wants to share their true feelings.
 Research shows that the takers often exhibit passive-aggressive behaviors.
-While they don’t outright ask for the giver to fulfil all their needs and wants, they get angry when the giver doesn’t.
+While they don’t outright ask for the giver to fulfill all their needs and wants, they get angry when the giver doesn’t.

 2. Exaggerated sense of responsibility